As a business owner or manager, you have a ton of decisions to make.

 You may offer these, you may not.
 (I’m talking about paid leave, supplemental pay, insurance, and retirement.)

-What does a new inbound marketing millennial need to run campaigns?
+What does a new digital marketer need to run campaigns?

 Total cost: $2,000 (lasts about two years)